danielsaidi/website_danielsaidi/collections/_posts/2020/2020-04-28-local-biometric-authentication.md

 tests:  https://github.com/danielsaidi/SwiftKit/tree/master/Tests/SwiftKitTests/Authentication
 ---

-In this post, we'll look at how to perform local biometric authentication with `FaceID` or `TouchID` on Apple's various platforms, using the `LocalAuthentication` framework.
+In this post, we'll look at how to perform local biometric authentication with FaceID or TouchID on Apple's various platforms, using the `LocalAuthentication` framework.

 ## The basics

 Biometric information is a powerful way to protect sensitive or valuable information.
 If your app stores this kind of data, you can use native biometric authentication metchanisms to protect it.

-Performing biometric authentication with `FaceID` or `TouchID` is really easy and involves very little code.
+Performing biometric authentication with FaceID or TouchID is really easy and involves very little code.
 You just have to import the `LocalAuthentication` framework and use `LAPolicy` and `LAContext` to get the job done.

-`LAPolicy` describes what kind of authentication to allow. `deviceOwnerAuthenticationWithBiometrics` requires biometric information like `FaceID` or `TouchID`, while `deviceOwnerAuthentication` also accepts a passcode.
+`LAPolicy` describes what kind of authentication to allow. `deviceOwnerAuthenticationWithBiometrics` requires biometric information like FaceID or TouchID, while `deviceOwnerAuthentication` also accepts a passcode.

 You can then use `LAContext` to perform an authentication with your policy of choice.
 First use `canEvaluatePolicy` to check if the device can handle the policy: